HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Name: RemoveWhiteSpc.py
 Description: Removes the whitespace and formats the file that contains the all mimulus protein annotation sequences.
 Input: MguttatusSeq.fasta
-Output: MguttatusStrp.fasta - has the star at end
+Output: MguttatusStrp.fasta

+Name: Format.py
+Description: Adds a star after each sequence to fomrat the file.
+Input: MguttatusStrp.fasta
+Output: MguttatusFmt.fasta

 Name: GetFullSeqs.py
 Description: Writes full sequences from mimulus genome to the output file given a list of full fasta IDs